A Review of Safe Reinforcement Learning: Methods, Theory and Applications: Challenges and Outlook of Safe Reinforcement Learning

-When we leverage RL in real-world applications, a number challenges will be emitted during a deployment process.
-In this section, the \textbf{``Safety Challenges"} problem is investigated with proposing three major challenges that we need to address in future.
+When deploying RL in real-world applications, numerous challenges emerge throughout the implementation process.
+In this section, the \textbf{``Safety Challenges"} problem is investigated by proposing several significant challenges we need to address moving forward.
+Additionally, we identify potential research directions for enhancing the safety of RL systems.
+Except for the following challenges and research directions, we will investigate meta-safe RL \citep{khattar2022cmdp} and robust RL \citep{gao2022resilient, pang2021robust} in the future.